orientechnologies/orientdb-labs/OEP_15.md

 **Summary:**

-Reallocate hot cluster records to the same pages with the help of Stream-Summary algorithm
+Reallocate hot records to the same pages with the help of Stream-Summary algorithm

 **Goals:**